Delosperma cooperi (Hook.f.) L.Bolus

 - Its leaves will not be evergreen, even if it does survive.
 Treat it as an herbaceous perennial.

-Planting it in full sun and in a superbly well-drained soil are critical steps to growing this sun-loving ground cover successfully.
-Avoid planting in a clayey soil unless you are willing to improve percolation there with soil amendments.
-Purple Ice Plants are drought-resistant plants and do not require rich soils, but they hate to be sitting in water.
+Planting it in full sun and superbly well-drained soil are critical steps to growing this sun-loving groundcover successfully.
+Avoid planting in clayey soil unless you are willing to improve percolation there with soil amendments.
+Purple Ice Plants are drought-resistant and do not require fertile soils, but they hate sitting in water.

-Despite their resistance to drought and dislike of wet feet, they will profit from an occasional watering in the heat of summer, as long as the drainage is excellent... – See more at: How to Grow and Care for a Purple Ice Plant (Delosperma cooperi)
+Despite their resistance to drought and dislike of wet feet, they will profit from occasional watering in the summer heat, as long as the drainage is excellent.

 - Back to genus Delosperma